Funding and support for groups involved in counter-extremism projects in their communities.

 - how to complete your application form

-Should you have any queries about existing in-kind support applications, please email BSBT@homeoffice.gov.uk, or speak to your local Community Coordinator.
+Should you have any queries about existing in-kind support applications, please email BSBT@homeoffice.gov.uk.

-You can read theor the on how we will process your personal data.
+You can read the privacy notice on how we will process your personal data.